Acho441/Pomodoro-Study-Bot/README.md

 Step 2
 ```
-Access the discord developer portal online, and grab your client secret
+Access the discord developer portal online, and create a new bot.
+After creating it
+go to the bot section and generate the bots secret token key, and paste it
-key, and paste into the config.py file once you open it you will know where to
+into the config.py file.When you open it you will know where to
 paste it.
 ```